videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/start-hls.md

 # Start HLS

 Before starting the HLS, the prequisite steps require you to have a VideoSDK Meeting running which you want to use for interactive livestream.
-To learn more about setting up a meeting, you can follow the steps [here in the quick start guide.](/react/guide/video-and-audio-calling-api-sdk/quick-start)
+To learn more about setting up a interactive live streaming, you can follow the steps [here in the quick start guide.](/react/guide/video-and-audio-calling-api-sdk/quick-start-ILS)

 ## Starting HLS